The Monkey Wrench Gang: Legacy

 The book received positive reviews.
 The New York Times stated, "Since the publication of his novel The Monkey Wrench Gang last September, Mr. Abbey, a 48-year-old native of a rural town in Pennsylvania, has become an underground cult hero throughout the West among students, environmentalists and would‐be 'eco‐raiders.'"

 A monkey wrench and a stone hammer on the logo of Earth First!

 The book is popular among the more extreme faction of the environmental movement, and contributed to the radicalization of some environmentalists.
-In his book Screw Unto Others, George Hayduke states that Edward Abbey was his mentor and mentions The Monkey Wrench Gang as the origin of the term monkey-wrenching.
+In his book Screw Unto Others, the author who writes under the pen name George Hayduke states that Edward Abbey was his mentor and mentions The Monkey Wrench Gang as the origin of the term monkey-wrenching.
 The Monkey Wrench Gang inspired environmentalist David Foreman to help create Earth First! a direct action environmental organization that often advocates much of the minor vandalism depicted in the book.
 Many scenes of vandalism and ecologically motivated mayhem, including a billboard burning at the beginning of the book and the use of caltrops to elude a group of vigilantes, are presented in sufficient detail as to form a skeletal how-to for would-be saboteurs.
-The actions are presented in a larger-than-life format, because much of what Hayduke, and the rest of the characters in the story face are larger-than-life obstacles that require larger-than-life approaches.

 In his book Sewer, Gas & Electric: The Public Works Trilogy, author Matt Ruff notes:

 One of my other literary inspirations for the [...] subplot was Edward Abbey’s The Monkey Wrench Gang.
 That book’s protagonist, George Hayduke, is a Vietnam vet and former POW who launches a campaign of sabotage against the polluters who are ruining his beloved southwestern desert.
 Hayduke is a pretty angry guy, but he also loves life, and in his own fatalistic way he remains an optimist (my favorite line in the novel, uttered at a moment when Hayduke’s luck appears to have run out, is 'When the situation is hopeless, there’s nothing to worry about').